Vast opportunities exist in our transport sector — Adeyemi, GM, Avis Nigeria | Hallmarknews

-Mr. Kola Adeyemi, General Manager of Avis Nigeria, one of the country’s leading transport and logistics company, has said that despite the existence of numerous transport companies in the country, massive opportunities still exist in the sector.
+Mr. Adeyemi Kolawole, General Manager of Avis Nigeria, one of the country’s leading transport and logistics company, has said that despite the existence of numerous transport companies in the country, massive opportunities still exist in the sector.
 According to him, only about 20 percent of the opportunities that exist in the sector are being utilized.

 Mr. Adeyemi who stated this in this interview with Business Hallmark’s Obinna Ezugwu, also offered interesting career advice to young Nigerians.